 - Thin foldable plastic sheet such as a plastic report cover.
 I use plastic filing tabs.

-- Duco Cement (glue that works plastic to plastic)
+- Duco Cement (glue that works plastic to plastic) or hot glue

 - Copy(ies) of the watercolor paint color chart

 - Clear packing tape

 - Using the sharp knife, scratch the bottom of each well to give the dried paint more to grip.
 Scrape away the shavings.